FreezingMoon/AncientBeast/development/readme.md

 #### Installing Dependencies

-Please, navigate into the development directory and use this command for installing/updating dependencies.
+Navigate into the development directory and use this command for installing & updating dependencies:

 ```
 npm install
 ```

-This will read `package.json` and install dependencies.
+This will read `package.json` and install all of the gameplay established npm package dependencies.

-#### Launch
+#### Betatest Game

-Simply run command:
+To have the game properly set-up and opened in the default browser, simply run this terminal command:

 ```
 grunt
 ```

-This will launch your browser automatically.

-Grunt will work in background.
-When you change your script files, it will re-compile the scripts every time.
+Grunt will work in the background so that when you change any game scripts, the re-compile will occur.

 ---